brenoroosevelt/flex-fqcn-finder/README.md

 ### Finders

-As you could see above, this package provides a helper for composing and creating filters.
-However, you can use the filters, decorators and compositions on your own way.

-The Finders are classes that implements interface `FqcnFinderInterface`.
+Finders are classes that implements interface `FqcnFinderInterface` and return a list (array) of FQCNs found.
 ```php
 <?php
 namespace FlexFqcnFinder;